gameinn1/HikaruNoGoSSA/README.md

   </tr>
 </table>

 Restoration of the original Hikaru No Go fansub in Substation Alpha (SSA) format, done by Elite-Fansubs [E-F] / Real Fansubbers [R-F].

 This is an update to the project started by gabest11.
-See table below for overall progress.
+See the table below for overall progress.
 The fonts are in fonts-v8.zip (compiled via fonts collector) as this has everything needed and made once 75/76 was complete.
 Once extracted, right click and install them.
-I've put up a full changelog and what still needs to be done pdfs (easier to read).

 ## Intro/Progress
 I restarted this project in late December 2025 after it was laid dormant by gabest11 (they stopped around episode 60).
 Before this I had no experience with Aegisub.
-I assumed that the work done by gabest11 was close to done but... there is some small problems.
-Most of the time they did not assign styling and there is generally some small differences between E-F/R-F/timing can be slightly off.
-This all needs relooked at.
+I assumed that the work done by gabest11 was close to done but there are some small problems.
+Most of the time they did not assign styles and there are very small differences to E-F/R-F in timing and punctuation, so this needs relooked at.
+I am pretty sure gabest11 took existing subs very similar to E-F/R-F and then put the openings and endings in with some notes.

+I wanted to get the actual subs complete and I am happy to say that the main subs for 61 to 75 are now done with full styling!
+After that I decided to go back to the start.

 I did pretty well in recreating episode 1.
 Everything is there with all the quirks of early E-F subs.
-From episode 2 onwards, I have considered changing the titles to the more modern versions that R-F did as it looks far better.
-I just decided to do Episode 1 exactly the same style as E-F had done as a sort of tribute.
+From episode 2 onwards, I have considered changing the titles to the later versions that R-F did as it looks far better.
+I just decided to do Episode 1 exactly the same style as E-F had done as a homage.

-The subbing for the ending Igo sections is not what what E-F/R-F did so they also have to get properly resubbed as I make my way through.
-I also properly subbed 75 Igo so I atleast had done the start and end of Igo... just not the inbetween.
-I want to make it clear that all ending Igo is technically now done but just non E-F/R-F versions for the majority.
+The subbing for the ending Igo sections is not what what E-F/R-F had so they also have to get resubbed.
+I want to make it clear that all ending Igo is now done but just non E-F/R-F versions for the majority.
+Anything I did with a full green tick is E-F/R-F Igo.

-I am pretty sure gabest11 just took existing subs (similar to E-F/R-F for the main body) and transplanted them in and then added the opening and ending sections.
-The problem here is you get no styling and the timing at points isn't the best.
-I don't want to sound ungrateful to gabest11.
-The work they did in subbing the intro and endings is remarkable that this can somewhat be attempted.

-What I am happy about is episodes 62 to 75 since I was in control from the start.
-Every line is identical to R-F and timing is almost perfect.
-I was frame advancing most of the time.
-The problem now?
-As one person I'm really struggling to do 75 episodes.
+As one person I'm really struggling to go back through all the remaining episodes.
 We're talking multiple months if it wants to get to the level of say Episode 1 or 75.
 I asked for help on some forums and I do want to give a big thank you to llbx.
 Things they did:

 1: Perfectly recreated the "Music is my Thing" karaoke ending that gabest11 did not get around to (starts episode 64).
 That was one of the last big hurdles for anyone wanting to actually properly restore the subs.